 Now it’s time for the fun part.

-So, the free versus paid theme debate: Get a paid theme.
-It’ll be slicker, better designed, and feature support.
+So, the free versus paid theme debate.
+I recommend getting a paid theme.
+It’ll be slicker, better designed, and offer support.

-If you insist on pinching pennies here, you can get a free WordPress theme through their site (from your WordPress Dashboard go to “Appearance” then “Themes” and “Add new” to browse the free and/or premium themes).
+If you want to pinch pennies here, you can get a free WordPress theme through their site (from your WordPress Dashboard go to “Appearance” then “Themes” and “Add new” to browse the free and/or premium themes).

 The best WordPress themes for business and freelancer sites

-Divi is another really popular drag-and-drop WordPress theme that comes highly recommended from around the internet.
+Divi is a really popular drag-and-drop WordPress theme that comes highly recommended from around the internet.
+It’s especially great for business sites but I don’t love it for blog design.

 The best WordPress themes for bloggers

-Divi and Make are great for more business-oriented sites but not ideal if you want a more “magazine style” look for a blog you’ll be updating frequently.
-(I know I use Make on my blog but am now in the market for a new theme!)
+Divi is great for more business-oriented sites but not ideal if you want a more “magazine style” look for a blog you’ll be updating frequently.

 Here are some of my favorite themes from Theme Forest: